dfds/dojo/workshops/basic-kafka-walkthrough/4/README.md

 ---

 We now have a .NET Core project that just like before can **Consume** from a **Topic** and **Produce** to a **Topic**, but now also have a way of mapping a message to a specific Class, and handle it accordingly.

-In the next next and last kata, we will deploy this .NET Core project to Hellman, our Kubernetes cluster.